adde88/wifi-pineapple-hcx-toolkit/README.md

 # WiFi Pineapple HCX Toolkit 🍍
-### v7.0.0 - "Hydra"
+### v8.0.0 - "Leviathan"

-An advanced automation framework for `hcxdumptool`, `hcxlabtool`, and `hcxtools` on the WiFi Pineapple MKVII and other OpenWrt devices.
-This toolkit transforms the powerful `hcx` binaries into a streamlined, user-friendly, and highly effective system for WiFi security assessments.
+An advanced offensive and intelligence framework for `hcxdumptool`, `hcxlabtool`, and `hcxtools` on the WiFi Pineapple MKVII and other OpenWrt devices.
+This toolkit transforms the powerful `hcx` binaries into an automated, intelligent, and highly effective system for WiFi security assessments.

 ---

 ## Core Philosophy

 This toolkit was built to be a masterpiece of automation.
 It bridges the gap between the raw power of the HCX tools and the need for efficient, repeatable, and insightful analysis.
-It is designed for both novice users who need a guided experience and advanced users who require deep control and customization.
+The "Leviathan" release evolves this philosophy, turning the toolkit into a proactive decision-support system that not only gathers data but tells you how to use it.

-## Major Features (v7.0.0 "Hydra" Update)
+## Major Features (v8.0.0 "Leviathan" Update)

-This toolkit is more than just a wrapper; it's a complete workflow engine.
+This toolkit is more than just a wrapper; it's a complete operational framework.

-### **Remote Execution Engine: Offload to a Powerhouse**
+### 🧠 **Strategic Intelligence Engine**
+The toolkit no longer just shows you data; it provides actionable intelligence.
+* **`--mode recommend`**: Acts as a virtual strategist, analyzing captures to suggest the most effective, high-probability attack vectors to pursue next.
+* **`--mode trends`**: Performs historical analysis on your database to report on long-term environmental changes, new devices, and assets that have gone dark.
+* **`--utility find-reuse-targets`**: Automatically cross-references cracked passwords against all uncracked networks with the same name, identifying critical credential reuse vulnerabilities.

+### ⚙️ **Full-Spectrum Automation**
+Execute complex workflows with a single command and receive results autonomously.
+* **`--post-job`**: A "fire-and-forget" chainable job queue.
+Automatically run any analysis command (like generating a dashboard) the moment a capture is complete.
+* **`--monitor`**: When cracking remotely, this flag turns the analyzer into a monitoring station that automatically fetches and displays newly cracked passwords as they are found.
+* **Push Notifications**: The analyzer can be configured to send C2-style callbacks via `ntfy` or `Discord` the instant a password is cracked, reporting its victories to you.

+### ⚔️ **Advanced Offensive Suite**
+Execute more precise, effective, and evasive attacks.
+* **`--hunt-adaptive`**: A surgical attack mode that performs reconnaissance to identify and target only active clients, maximizing handshake capture success while minimizing network noise.
+* **`--random-mac`**: Evade detection by randomizing the capture interface's MAC address before going active, automatically restoring it upon completion.
+* **Dual-Backend System (`--backend`)**: Seamlessly switch between the robust, high-volume capture of `hcxdumptool` and the specialized, surgical attacks of `hcxlabtool`.

+### 📊 **Situational Awareness & Reporting**
+Visualize the battlefield and generate professional reports with a single command.
+* **`--utility generate-dashboard`**: Fuses all collected intelligence—cracked credentials, network lists, PII, and GPS tracks—into a single, self-contained HTML dashboard perfect for briefings.
+* **`--utility geotrack`**: Converts GPS data from wardriving captures into a KML file for visualization in Google Earth.

+### ☁️ **Data Management & Offloading**
+Manage data across devices and overcome the Pineapple's storage limitations.
+* **`--utility cloud-sync`**: Integrates `rclone` to provide robust, two-way synchronization of captures and results with a configured cloud provider (Google Drive, Dropbox, etc.).
+* **`--tag`**: A full session management system.
+Tag captures with an operational identifier and use the same tag in the analyzer to focus only on data from a specific engagement.
-* **Remote Analysis (`--remote-mode`)**: Offload intensive analysis tasks from the resource-constrained Pineapple to a powerful desktop PC.
-The script handles securely transferring files, executing the analysis remotely, and bringing the results back.
+* **Remote Execution Engine**: Offload any intensive analysis task from the Pineapple to a powerful remote machine, which handles all processing and sends the results back.
-* **Remote Database (`--remote-mode mysql`)**: Log all findings directly to a remote MySQL/MariaDB server for centralized data management.
-* **Remote Cracking (`--utility remote_crack`)**: Seamlessly send captured hashes to a remote machine with Hashcat for GPU-accelerated cracking.

-### **Dual-Backend Attack System (--backend)**
-Choose the right engine for the job:
-* `hcxdumptool` **(Default)**: The classic, robust engine.
-Best for general-purpose, high-volume capture of handshakes and PMKIDs.
-* `hcxlabtool` **(Advanced)**: A surgical tool for specialized attacks.
-Use this for stealthy client-only attacks (`--client-only-hunt`), focusing exclusively on PMKIDs (`--pmkid-priority-hunt`), or advanced techniques like the Time-Warp attack.

-### **System Performance Optimization Engine**
+### 🚀 **System & Usability**
+Get set up and optimized faster than ever.
+* **`--utility setup-remote`**: An interactive wizard that fully automates the configuration of a remote analysis server, from SSH key exchange to dependency installation.
 * **`--optimize-performance`**: Applies a fine-tuned wireless configuration to the MKVII hardware, capable of boosting capture rates by over 450%.
-* **`--restore-config`**: Instantly reverts to your original, backed-up wireless configuration.

-### **The HCX Analyzer: Beyond Just Hashes**
-The completely overhauled `hcx-analyzer.sh` script is the heart of the toolkit, offering multiple analysis modes through an **interactive menu**:
-* **`--mode summary`**: Get a quick or deep overview of captured hashes, network names, and devices.
-* **`--mode intel`**: A powerful, automated intelligence gathering mode to report on device vendors and group hashes.
-* **`--mode vuln`**: A comprehensive vulnerability assessment that tests for thousands of known default router passwords.
-* **`--mode pii`**: Scans captures for Personally Identifiable Information (PII) like usernames and identities from enterprise networks.
-* **`--mode db`**: Logs all findings to a local SQLite database for persistent storage and querying.
-* **`--utility geotrack`**: Creates a KML map file from captures that contain GPS data.
-* **`--utility export`**: Converts your captures into other common formats like `.cap` and `.csv`.

-### **Advanced Filtering**
-* **Capture-Time Filtering**: Use `--filter-file` or `--oui-file` to whitelist or blacklist devices by full MAC address or vendor OUI before the capture even starts.
-* **Post-Capture Filtering**: The analyzer's `--utility filter_hashes` can filter a hash file by dozens of criteria, including ESSID length/regex, hash type, handshake authorization state, and more.

-### **Workflow & Customization**
-* `--wardriving-loop <seconds>`: Run captures in continuous, timed loops for mobile data collection.
-* `--profile <name>`: Load pre-defined sets of arguments from configuration files for specific, repeatable scenarios.
-* `--enable-gps`: Automatically use a connected `gpsd`-compatible device to embed coordinates directly into capture files.

 ---